rollup/rollup/README.md

 ```

 Because Rollup includes the bare minimum, it results in lighter, faster, and less complicated libraries and applications.
 Since this approach is based on explicit `import` and `export` statements, it is vastly more effective than simply running an automated minifier to detect unused variables in the compiled output code.

-ES6 modules let you freely and seamlessly combine the most useful individual functions from your favorite libraries, without weighing down your project with all the other unused code.
-This will eventually be possible natively, but Rollup lets you do it today.

 ## Compatibility